 What is Cranial Osteopathy?

 Many babies arrive having had slight compression from the pressure on their head during assisted or natural birth.
-Whatever the cause, your Osteopath aims to relieve these pressures and tensions that are found in the cranium.
-They do this in a very gentle, skilled way.
-There is no pushing or pulling but rather the osteopath feels for tension in the tissues and then holds the tissue in a way that the body wants it to go until it releases.
+These pressures and tensions can be relieved gently and skillfully.
+There is no pushing or pulling.
+The osteopath feels for tension in the tissues and then holds the tissue in a way that the body wants it to go until it releases.
 This allows the body to calm itself and become more relaxed.

-By using gentle manipulation on a baby or toddler’s head and spine, Osteopaths can make them more comfortable.
+Osteopaths can make baby or toddler’s head and spine more comfortable by using gentle manipulation.
 Cranial treatment is particularly effective on newborns and young babies, as their skull bones are not yet fused.
-Cranial treatment essentially seeks to correct any damage or slight alterations caused during childbirth, especially if it was an assisted delivery, or particularly fast.
+This treatment essentially seeks to correct any damage or slight alterations caused during childbirth, and is particularly relevant if it was an assisted delivery, or particularly fast.

 What problems does Cranial Osteopathy help with?

-- encourage regular turning of the neck when baby is on their back by getting her to look both ways.You can use bright objects or things that “jangle” to get your babies attention.
+- Encourage regular turning of the neck when baby is on their back by getting them to look both ways.You can use bright objects or things that “jangle” to get your babies attention.
 For example, a toy or even a bunch of keys!

-- If you put your baby down on her side, remember to alternate sides.
-(If baby sleeps on her back, observe head movement and check that one side is not favoured over the other).
+- If you put your baby down on their side, remember to alternate sides.
+Observe head movement if your baby sleeps on their back.
+Check that one side is not favoured over the other.